 Our new shop has been up and running for a year now; I know time flies doesn’t it.
 In that year we have seen Emma get bigger, and she hopes smaller again, popping out the next generation of Marthall staff.
 Apart from babies we have also seen an uplift in sales of fixings, tools and gate furniture.
 We believe this is down to the fact you can now find everything easily and it is all clearly labelled.
 The shop is looking good thanks to Katriona the newest member of our team.
 If there is an item we don’t have we will always consider stocking it if we get asked for it enough so if you can’t see what your after and it’s something you would use regularly please tell us.
 (Apart from power tools that would be like trying to get our managing director to give up his love of busses)

 Our brew machine & snacks are proving very popular as is our new loo.
 The new layout on the counter means you get served quicker as the staff have almost everything they need in one place.
 Our trollies, baskets and electronic doors are making life easier for you all too.
-Our foot fall has increased dramatically and our quiet times September to Jan are no longer as quiet we are still serving up to 80 people a day!
+The foot fall has increased dramatically and our quiet times, September to Jan, are no longer quiet as we are still serving up to 80 people a day!
 These busier days means Tom no longer has the time to secretly surround Colin’s & Emma’s car with bulk bags late in the afternoon in revenge for a kick me sign placed onto his back.
-And yes, we had locked up, set the alarm shut away the stacker trucks & it was raining when we walked out to be greeted with this wonderful prank.
+And yes, we had locked up, set the alarm, shut away the stacker trucks & it was raining when we walked out to be greeted with this wonderful prank.
 Honestly its can be like a sitcom at times!
 I digress…

 Our open day event was such a success we have decided to run it every year.
 The free food and special offers went down very well and I think you all preferred it over attempting to get a free pencil from Emma at the counter!
 Anyone who has manged that we salute you!